postnick/FormatNice/README.md

  3. Unhide the "PERSONAL.XLSB" database
  4. Press "ALT + F11" Key combo to pen up VBA
  5. Inside of VBA editor - Insert Module - Give it a name on the middle left side - I'm not sure how to describe this.
- 6. Paste in the required code
+ 6. Paste in the Code from Format_Nice_2026.bas  (or Before AI if you're old school)
  7. Save the VBA and Close
  8. Save the PERSONAL.XLSB
  9. Exit all excel files to test.